kabinja/fse2019/README.md

 # Dataset for The Importance of Accounting for Real-World Labelling When Predicting Software Vulnerabilities

-This repo contains the replication set for the paper "The Importance of Accounting for Real-World Labelling When Predicting Software Vulnerabilities" presented at ESEC/FSE '19.
+This repo contains the replication set for the paper "The Importance of Accounting for Real-World Labelling When Predicting Software Vulnerabilities" [1] presented at ESEC/FSE '19.
+The dataset is composed of the vulnerabilities reported by NVD using the VulData7 framework [2] for the 3 projects: Linux Kernel, OpenSSL and WireShark.

 ## Getting started